HasanRizvi17/SQL-Portfolio/Data Lemur/README.md

 | Y-on-Y Growth Rate | Write a query to calculate the year-on-year growth rate for the total spend of each product, grouping the results by product ID. | Wayfair |  | [link](https://datalemur.com/questions/yoy-growth-rate) |

-# Data Lemur - Medium Challenges
+# Data Lemur - Medium Difficulty Challenges

 | **Challenge Name**         | **Description**                         |    **Company**        | **Link to Solution** | **Link to Question** |
 |----------------------------|-----------------------------------------|-----------------------|----------------------|----------------------|